Dominica: Spatial Data Management and Identification of the Most Vulnerable Schools and Shelters

 Context and Objectives

-The objective of this project was to reduce Dominica’s vulnerability to natural hazards and climate change impacts through:
+The project aimed at reducing Dominica’s vulnerability to natural hazards and climate change impacts by identifying and undertaking specific hazard and disaster risk assessments.

 - Establishment of a Spatial Data Management and Sharing Platform for Hazard and Disaster Risk Assessments